MigFeH/Wichat/README.md

 ---
 # Patch Notes 📜
 You can check the patch notes history on the project wiki or by visiting the following link 👉 https://github.com/MigFeH/Wichat/wiki

+---
+# Documentation 🖊️
+You can view the project documentation (WIP) by visiting the following link 👉 https://deepwiki.com/MigFeH/Wichat